mmichlin66/mmichlin66.github.io/mimbl/rendering-html.md

 </>);
 ```

-Unfortunately, TypeScript doesn't currently support this syntax when a custom JSX factory is used; however, it was announced that TypeScript 4.0 will support it.

-Meanwhile, Mimbl (just as many other 3rd party libraries) provides a component that serves the sole purpose of combining multiple JSX expressions into a group without inserting any extra element into the resultant HTML.
+The earlier versions of TypeScript don't currently support this syntax when a custom JSX factory is used.
+In this case, Mimbl provides a component that serves the sole purpose of combining multiple JSX expressions into a group without inserting any extra element into the resultant HTML.
 Unsurprisingly, the component is called `mim.Fragment` and is used as in the following example:

 ```tsx
 mim.mount( <mim.Fragment>